-The proposed Regulated Affordable Multifamily Assistance Program (RAMP) will provide a bill discount to multifamily properties that are approved for the City’s Nonprofit Low-Income Housing Limited Tax Exemption (NPLTE) program.
-RAMP is expected to be approved by Portland City Council in spring of 2023, with the discount starting in July 2023.
+The Regulated Affordable Multifamily Assistance Program (RAMP) provides a sewer, stormwater, water bill discount to multifamily properties that are approved for the City’s Nonprofit Low-Income Housing Limited Tax Exemption (NPLTE) program.
+RAMP was approved by Portland City Council in spring of 2023, with the discount starting in July 2023.

 Some benefits of RAMP include:

 - RAMP will reach over 12% of multifamily housing units in the City of Portland.
 That’s 15,000 households each year.

 - RAMP will be a three-year pilot starting in FY 2023–24.
 The bureaus will track performance measures and assess efficacy throughout the pilot.